silencesys/lindat-tei/src/guidelines/tei-header.md

 <editor xml:id="Editor_MartinRocek">Martin Roček</editor>
 ```
 The element contains name of the editor of the digital text in format `name surname`.
 Similarly, as in case of authors, `xml:id` can be used
 to link to the editor later in text.
-It is also recommended to prefix name of the editor with letter `Editor_`.
+It is also recommended to prefix name of the editor with string `Editor_`.
 Can be omitted if there are
 no editors.

 ::: details See valid title statement